- February 16, 2018

 Cannabis Use in Vehicles (SB 65)

-This law states that drivers and passengers may not smoke or consume marijuana products while driving or riding in a motor vehicle.
+This law states that drivers and passengers may not smoke or consume marijuana productswhile driving or riding in a motor vehicle.
+In the unfortunate event of a motorcycle accident, it’s important to consult a skilled motorcycle accident lawyer.
 The California DMV will put negligent driver points on your license if you violate this law.
 The DMV is also going to update the DMV website, Motorcycle Handbook and California Driver Handbook about this new law.

 Seatbelts in Buses (SB 20)

 Starting in 2018, this law mandates bus passengers to use seatbelts in buses that have them.
 The law also forbids legal guardians, parents and anyone operating a bus from driving a child who is at least eight years old or less than 16 years old, or allowing them to be driven in a bus, unless the child is wearing a seatbelt.
+In case of any legal concerns related to these regulations, it’s advisable to consult a vehicle accident lawyer.
+You could receive a ticket for violating this law.
 You could receive a ticket for violating this law.

 DUI – Passenger for Hire (AB 2687)